xiaolong-y/qss-inst-tidyverse/README.md

   contains interactive [learnr](https://rstudio.github.io/learnr/) exercises tutorials based on Quantitative Social Science: An Introduction by Kosuke Imai from Princeton University Press.
 Currently, the exercises are only availble in baseR.

 - [QSS learnr-tidyverse repository](https://github.com/annayrzy/qsslearnr-tidy)
-  contains interactive [learnr](https://rstudio.github.io/learnr/) exercises tutorials based on Quantitative Social Science: An Introduction in tidyverse by Kosuke Imai from Princeton University Press.
+  contains interactive [learnr](https://rstudio.github.io/learnr/) exercises tutorials based on Quantitative Social Science: An Introduction in tidyverse by Kosuke Imai and Nora Webb Williams from Princeton University Press.
 This repository contains both baseR and tidyverse version of the exercises.